Set-up of Expert Advisors in MT4 – Trader’s Tutorial

-Have your ever wondered why forex markets sometimes move so aggressively, literally in a blink of an eye when an economic news is being released?
+Have your ever wondered why forex markets sometimes move so aggressively, literally in the blink of an eye when an economic news item is released?
 How is this possible?
-The answer comes from trading robots that are instructed to buy or sell based on the interpretation of a piece of economic information.
-These trading algorithms are basically computers programmed to buy or sell and there is a whole industry that deals with programming and managing these computers.
-While these moves are mostly being attributed to big players in the industry, like High-Frequency Trading (HFT) algorithms, the retail trader has the opportunity to build a robot as well and to apply it to a trading account.
-Before going into more details, I will use here the MetaTrader 4 trading platform to explain how to setup such a robot, but it is worth mentioning that a trading robot can be programmed to buy or sell on other trading platforms as well.
-As a matter of fact, if you trade with a trading platform that is not offering the possibility to attach a robot to a chart, that trading platform is incomplete.
+The answer is trading robots that are instructed to buy or sell based on the interpretation of a piece of economic information.
+These trading algorithms are basically computers programmed to buy or sell, and there is a whole industry that deals with programming and managing these computers.
+While these moves are mostly attributed to big players in the industry, like High-Frequency Trading (HFT) algorithms, the retail trader has the opportunity to build a robot as well and to apply it to a trading account.
+Before going into more detail, here I will use the MetaTrader 4 trading platform to explain how to set up such a robot; but it is worth mentioning that a trading robot can be programmed to buy or sell on other trading platforms as well.
+As a matter of fact, if you trade with a trading platform that does not offer the possibility of attaching a robot to a chart, that trading platform is incomplete.

 |Broker||Min Deposit||Regulation||Bonus||Read More||Visit Site|